A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Decentralized Stability Condition

-The ``P(assive)'' in Protocol 1 should not be confused with the ``passive element'' defined in the circuit theory \cite{alexander2013fundamentals}.
+The ``P(assive)'' in Condition 1 should not be confused with the ``passive element'' defined in the circuit theory \cite{alexander2013fundamentals}.
 In the circuit theory, the passive element is an element that is ``not capable of generating energy'' \cite{alexander2013fundamentals}.
 However, whether an OFP component in the sense of Definition \ref{def:OFP} is capable of generating energy or not depends on the definition of its inputs and outputs.
-If an IBR follows Protocol 1, it does not mean that the IBR cannot produce energy that powers its host microgrid, and it essentially means that the IBR cannot produce energy that leads disturbances to be sustained or amplified.
-Section \ref{sec:case_study} shows an example that a IBR follows Protocol 1 but produces energy.
-Next we show following Protocol 1 leads to asymptotic stability.
+If an IBR satisfies Condition 1, it does not mean that the IBR cannot produce energy that powers its host microgrid, and it essentially means that the IBR cannot produce energy that leads disturbances to be sustained or amplified.
+Section \ref{sec:case_study} shows an example that an IBR satisfies Condition 1 but produces energy.
+Next we show satisfying Condition 1 leads to asymptotic stability.